alfateam/orm-benchmarks/README.md

 # Benchmarks for Orange, Drizzle, Prisma and MikroORM
-The numbers are from the latest run in the Node 22 Bullseye image.
+The numbers are from the latest run on Node 22.16.0 on Windows 11 Business.
 The computer was 11th Gen Intel(R) Core(TM) i7-1185G7 @ 3.00GHz.
 The CPU had 4 physical cores, and each core supports 2 threads, making a total of 8 logical processors.
 ## Results